-Day of the Dead: Terlingua
+Day of the Dead, Terlingua edition

 One of the regulars at the porch, Dr. Doug (or the Doc as he was known here) offered several hours of group therapy on living free, being happy and not worrying too much in life.
 His medicines came in ice cold bottles - usually in packs of six - for anybody who wanted to join him.
 On my three visits to Terlingua, I saw the legendary Doc sitting at his "clinic."
 By 3pm, the medicines were out in full flow, sometimes even earlier and then the others joined in.
 On my fourth visit, I learnt that Dr. Dough had passed away in an unfortunate fire accident.
 Rest in peace Doc (Douglas Paul Blackmon, 1954 - 2017).

 It is a time of paying respect, sharing and feeding each other.
 This is not a community that exchanges gifts — even in Christmas!
-They feed, support and hold on to each other.
-They purposefully reflect on the lives of those that they have lost and introduce them to their children.
-And everyone is welcome to join them.
-The three altars at the cemetery are decorated with flowers, candles and offerings in memory of those lost and the lights keep burning late into the night, even after most have left. t's a surreal sight to be in the cemetery with hundreds of candles below and millions of stars above.
-Dia de los Muertos indeed makes one appreciate what and who they have with them.
+They feed, support, and hold on to each other.
+They purposefully reflect on the lives of those that have been lost and introduce them to their children.
+And everyone is welcome to join in.
+The three altars at the cemetery are decorated with flowers, candles, and offerings in memory of those lost.
+The lights keep burning late into the night, even after most have left.
+It's a surreal sight to be in the cemetery with hundreds of candles below and millions of stars above.
+Dia de Los Muertos indeed makes one appreciate what and who they have with them.

 The action moves back to the Starlight Theater after dark with music, drinks, food and dancing continuing late into the night.
-Old stories are shared, new friends made and common ones are remembered.
+Old stories are shared, new friends made and common ones remembered.
 This is a great occasion to mingle with locals and learn about the mining days, as well as what's bringing new members to the community.
 Most are artists, travelers, adventure enthusiasts, outdoor lovers and solace seekers, all of whom call this ghost town "paradise."

 With Day of the Dead over until next year, it's business as usual the next morning.
 Candles still burn in some of the graves and a handful of people come early to take in the morning view.
 The bonfire from the previous night still has a dying spark left in it.
-I take my final few shots and head over to La Posada Milagro for a delicious breakfast and an aromatic espresso.
+I take a few more shots and head over to La Posada Milagro for a delicious breakfast and an aromatic espresso.